Samuel Lee Smithers: Lethal injection execution

 On September 13, 2025, Florida Governor Ron DeSantis signed a death warrant for Smithers, whose death sentence was scheduled to be carried out on October 14, 2025.

 In a final bid to commute Smithers's death sentence, Smithers's lawyers filed an appeal to the courts of Florida, submitting that their client was too old to be executed at the age of 72, and this would amount to "cruel and unusual punishment".
 However, Hillsborough County Circuit Judge Michelle Sisco rejected the appeal on September 26, 2025.
 Subsequently, on October 8, 2025, the Florida Supreme Court rejected the appeal on the grounds that no precedent cases had specifically held that the elderly are categorically exempt from execution.
 A final appeal was later lodged to the U.S. Supreme Court and was denied hours before the execution was carried out.

 Smithers was put to death by lethal injection at the Florida State Prison on October 14, 2025, at 6:15 pm.
 Prior to his execution, Smithers ate a last meal of fried chicken, fried fish, a baked potato, apple pie with vanilla ice cream and a sweet tea.

 Smithers was one of seven inmates scheduled to be executed in October 2025 across the United States.
 Smithers was also one of four inmates slated to be executed within the same week; one of them, Missouri prisoner and convicted cop killer Lance Shockley, received the same execution date as Smithers.
-Both Smithers and Shockley were executed an hour apart of each other.
+Both Smithers and Shockley were executed an hour apart from each other.

 Floridians for Alternatives to the Death Penalty (FADP), an anti-death penalty group, condemned the execution, stating that Smithers was an elderly man with continued cognitive decline during his incarceration on death row and the death penalty would not provide closure to the victims' families; however, Governor Ron DeSantis supported the execution, emphasising that Smithers was an "axe murderer" who murdered two innocent women in cold blood and his conduct deserved the death penalty.

 Smithers was also the first white person to be executed for killing a black person in the United States since the 2019 execution of John William King, and only the second in the state of Florida, after Mark Asay, since capital punishment first began in the state in 1769.
-However, only one of Smithers's victims (Roach) was black, while the other (Cowan) was white.
+One of Smithers's victims (Roach) was black, while the other (Cowan) was white.

+At the time of his execution, Smithers became one of the two oldest prisoners to be executed in the history of Florida since 1924, at the age of 72; the other was R. Charlie Gifford, who was found guilty of the 1950 assassination of state lawmaker Charles Schuh Jr. and executed at age 72 on February 21, 1951.
+This record was surpassed when 74-year-old Dusty Ray Spencer was executed on June 25, 2026, for the 1992 murder of his wife Karen Spencer.